almostearthling/whenever/README.md

 | `parameter_check_all` | _false_ | if _true_, all the returned parameters will have to match the criteria for verification, otherwise one match is sufficient  |
 | `parameter_check`     | (empty) | a list of maps consisting of three fields each, each of which is a check to be performed on return parameters               |

 The considerations about indexes in return parameters are the same that have been seen for [_DBus message_ based conditions](#dbus-method).
+It is worth to remind that any errors that may arise during checks will cause the check itself to yield _false_.

 If no parameter checks are provided, the event arises simply when the signal is caught.